awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

    + Replace *path/to/update\-identity\.json* with the complete path to the file that you created in the previous step\.
    + Replace *example\.com* with the domain that you want to update\.

-### Checking the DKIM status for a domain that uses BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity-check"></a>
+### Verifying the DKIM status for a domain that uses BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity-check"></a>

+**To verify the DKIM status of a domain from the console**

-After you configure a domain to use BYODKIM, you can use the GetEmailIdentity operation to confirm that DKIM is properly configured\.
+After you configure a domain to use BYODKIM, you can use the SES console to verify that DKIM is properly configured\.

+1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.

+1. In the navigation pane, under **Configuration**, choose **Verified identities**\.

+1. In the list of identities, choose the identity whose DKIM status you want to verify\.

+1. It can take up to 72 hours for changes to DNS settings to propagate\.
+As soon as Amazon SES detects all of the required DKIM records in your domain’s DNS settings, the verification process is complete\.
+If everything has been configured correctly, your domain’s **DKIM configuration** field displays **Successful** in the **DomainKeys Identified Mail \(DKIM\)** pane, and the **Identity status** field displays **Verified** in the **Summary** pane\.

-**To check the DKIM status of a domain**
+**To verify the DKIM status of a domain using the AWS CLI**

+After you configure a domain to use BYODKIM, you can use the GetEmailIdentity operation to verify that DKIM is properly configured\.
 + At the command line, enter the following command:

   ```